ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_edX/instructions.md

 8. Name the new credential "cloudant-health-creds".
 Leave the role as **Manager** and click **Add**.

 9. We need to store this credential in a Kubernetes secret in order for our patient database microservice to utilize it.
-From the terminal in the lab environment, login to your IBM Cloud account.
+From the terminal in the lab environment, login to your IBM Cloud account and authenticate yourself with your password.
 ```
-ibmcloud login
+ibmcloud login -u <youremailid>
 ```
 {: codeblock}

-If you have a federated ID, use the `--sso` option.
-Use the provided URL in your CLI output to retrieve your one-time passcode.
-You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
-If you don't have a federated ID, use the `-u` and `-p` options for your username and password.
+> Or you could use the `-u` and `-p` options for your username and password.

 10. Ensure that you target the resource group in which you created the Cloudant service.
 Remember that you noted this resource group in a previous step.
 ```